-The Judge works daily from 8:00 am to 6 pm.
+This is a full time job.
 Dockets have been added and rearranged to reduce the waiting time for not only litigants, but attorneys, law officers and the staff as well.
-This rearrangment has reduced the overcrowded court room and parking problems.
+This rearrangement has reduced the overcrowded court room and parking problems.
 The Judge had the courtroom itself modified so that computers and staff could be at his side increasing the efficiency of the process of moving cases along.
-Dedicated windows have been numbered and set aside speficially for attorneys, for defendants who need to see the District Attorney and for those coming in for weddings.
+Dedicated windows have been numbered and set aside specifically for attorneys, for defendants who need to see the District Attorney and for those coming in for weddings.
 More jury trials are heard and security cameras have been installed.
-Even infrastructure to help the staff has been instituted such as more supervisors, a water cooler, a refrigerator and a more equal distribution of the work load has been devised.
+Even infrastructure to help the staff has been instituted such as more supervisors, a water cooler, a refrigerator and a more equal distribution of the workload has been devised.

 Judge Jeff Williams will continue to work hard to insure you are given the speedy hearing and the efficient justice you’re entitled to.
 He has improved infrastructure and overcrowding as best as the county and budget will allow; and has more efficiently managed the court so you have the access to justice that is your constitutional right.

 The Justice of the Peace courts have exclusive jurisdiction over eviction cases.
 A landlords ability to recover possession of an apartment from a non-paying tenant, and a tenant’s right to his home or obtain re-entry if wrongfully locked out, are of paramount importance to both the landlords bottom line, and the tenant’s ability to have a safe place to live.
 Judge Williams pledges to strictly follow the law in these matters, ensuring that the rights of each party are considered and justice is done.

 Qualified and Experienced